mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-people.markdown

 ::: notes
 But if you're up for some travel, and don't know where to go to improve your RCD program or yourself, here's a couple more options.

 The Association for Computing Machinery hosts an annual Practical Experiences in Advanced Research Computing Conference (PEARC), and this is by far my top priority conference for the last few years.
-It's the de facto RCD people conference, and with around 800 people in attendance last year, it's small enough to where you can meet a lot of people doing work similar to you, and not get overwhelmed.
+It's the de facto RCD people conference, and with around 1000 people in attendance last year, it's small enough to where you can meet a lot of people doing work similar to you, and not get overwhelmed.

 The conference is a normal academic/professional conference with paper and presntation tracks, a poster session, and a visualization showcase where students, faculty, and staff can show off their work and get ideas to take back with them.

-There's a day of workshops and tutorials on a huge range of topics, and co-located events frmo CaRCC and RCD Nexus on the Sunday before the actual conference starts.
+There's a day of workshops and tutorials on a huge range of topics, co-located events from CaRCC and RCD Nexus on the Sunday before the actual conference starts, and a great student program.

 Go to PEARC at least once, but as I said previously, it's on my hot list every year because of the people that attend.
 :::